Updated: February 6, 2024 by Sean McQuaid

 If you’re facing charges for a fake, false or not assigned license plate in Florida, you must contact a criminal defense attorney as soon as possible.

 Over the years we’ve had considerable success in getting these cases thrown out, penalties minimized and futures protected from permanent criminal records.

 Sean McQuaid is a top-rated criminal defense attorney in Pinellas County.
-He is the President of the St. Petersburg Bar Association, a group of 1,100 lawyers and judges in the area.
+He was the President of the St. Petersburg Bar Association from 2020-21, a group of 1,100 lawyers and judges in the area.
 He is the managing partner at Battaglia, Ross, Dicus & McQuaid, P.A., one of Tampa Bay’s most prestigious law firms with the reputation and connections to make things happen.

 With decades of experience helping people like you, we believe there is no better place to help you fight or reduce an unassigned license plate charge in Florida.